Lucasvitoriano25/Unveiling-Gene-Disease-Connections/README.md

   "disease class": "",
   "main system affected": ""
 }
-Go straight to the point: only list the important terms and don't talk too much.
+Go straight to the point: only list the important terms in the JSON format above.
 ```

 #### Gene Feature Enhancement: Key Topics

-- Addressed challenges in analyzing gene "location" features.
-- Applied regular expressions to dissect "location" information into granular components such as Start Chromosome, Start Chromosome Arm, and locational markers.
-- Enhanced data exploration enabled detailed analysis of gene distribution and potential disease associations.
+We addressed significant challenges in analyzing the "location" features of genes by applying regular expressions to dissect and transform the data into detailed components like Start Chromosome, Start Chromosome Arm, and specific locational markers.
+This detailed breakdown not only enhanced our data granularity but also enabled a more profound exploration of gene distribution across chromosomes.
+It significantly improved our ability to analyze and predict potential associations between specific genes and diseases, providing valuable insights into the genetic factors influencing disease mechanisms.
 Gene Location Data Transformation:

 <div align="center">